Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Here are ideas to help your child build and navigate friendships:

-- Encourage your child to try an extracurricular social group or activity like a team sport, gaming group, martial arts or drama class.
-This can be a way for your child to meet people with shared interests.
-Also, structured activities with routines and rules can help your child feel confident.
+- Encourage your child to try a group-based extracurricular activity.
+This can be a way for your child to meet new people.
+Structured activities with routines and rules can help your child feel confident.

 - Encourage your child to show interest in others.
-For example, they could set phone alerts to help them remember friends’ birthdays, or you could remind them to regularly contact a friend.
+For example, they could set phone alerts to help them remember friends’ birthdays.

-- Help your child to recognise strong emotions and calm down.
-For example, if your child feels criticised or rejected by a friend, your child could try going for a walk, listening to music or breathing slowly.
+- Help your child to recognise strong emotions and find ways to calm down.
+For example, if your child feels criticised or rejected by a friend, your child could try breathing slowly.

 Good parent-teen relationships help children have positive relationships with peers.
 So being warm and supportive, staying connected and actively listening to your child can help them with social relationships and friendships.